What is the Public Information Act?

 What happens if an Attorney General Ruling is requested?

-If the City of Brenham requests an Attorney General ruling to withhold information, the City will notify you in writing within ten (10) business days (after receiving the request).
+If the City of Brenham requests an Attorney General ruling to withhold information, the City will notify you in writing within ten (10) business days of receiving your request.
 All documents requested are sent to the Attorney General for review.
-The Attorney General has 45 days to rule on the matter and will notify both the City and the requestor of their decision.
+The Attorney General has 45 business days to rule on the matter and will notify both the City and the requestor of their decision.
+If you want to send comments to be considered when the office makes its ruling, please call the Attorney General's Open Government Hotline at 877-673-6839, or visit:

 How do I appeal the City's decision to redact/withhold information?